Destoutefeild History, Family Crest & Coats of Arms

 Some of the Destoutefeild family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Destoutefeild family to the New World and Oceana
+Migration of the Destoutefeild family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Destoutefeild or a variant listed above: Charles Stuteville who settled in Maryland in 1774.